ilyannn/video-sampler/README.md

 1. `DBChooser` for Dropbox support
 2. (that's it for now)

 # Global operators

 The following custom operators, defined in [Swift Operators.swift](https://github.com/ilyannn/video-sampler/blob/master/VideoSampler/Swift%20Operators.swift) are used throughout the project:

-**Main thread** ⬆︎, an infix operator with the semantic meaning *schedule an operation with given parameters on the main thread*.
-Often used in the delegate callbacks when lifting model events to the UI layer, an example:
+**Main thread** ⬆︎, an infix operator with the semantic meaning *schedule the block with the given parameters on the main thread*.
+Often used in delegate callbacks when lifting model events to the UI layer, for example:

      samplingProgressView.setProgress ⬆︎ (Float(progress.fractionCompleted), true)